Towards Light-weight and Real-time Line Segment Detection: Introduction

-In this paper, we propose a real-time and light-weight line segment detector for resource-constrained environments, named Mobile LSD (M-LSD).
+In this paper, we propose a real-time and light-weight LSD for resource-constrained environments, named Mobile LSD (M-LSD).
 For the network, we design a significantly efficient architecture with a single module to predict line segments.
 By minimizing the network size and removing the multi-module process from previous methods, M-LSD is extremely light and fast.
-To maintain competitive performance even with a light-weight network, we present novel training schemes: SoL augmentation and geometric learning scheme.
+To maintain competitive performance even with a light-weight network, we present novel training schemes: SoL augmentation, matching and geometric loss.
 SoL augmentation divides a line segment into subparts, which are further used to provide augmented line data during the training phase.
-Geometric learning schemes train a model with additional geometric information, including matching loss, junction and line segmentation, length and degree regression.
+Matching and geometric loss train a model with additional geometric information, including relation between line segments, junction and line segmentation, length and degree regression.
 As a result, our model is able to capture extra geometric information during training to make more accurate line predictions.
+Moreover, the proposed training schemes can be used with existing methods to further improve performance in a plug-and-play manner.

-As shown in Figure~\ref{fig:teaser}, our methods achieve competitive performance and faster inference speed with an extremely smaller model size.
-M-LSD outperforms the previous best real-time method, TP-LSD-Lite~\cite{huang2020tp}, with only 6.3\% of the model size but gaining an increase of 32.5\% in inference speed.
-Moreover, M-LSD-tiny runs in real-time at 56.8 FPS and 48.6 FPS on Android and iPhone mobile devices, respectively.
+As shown in Figure~\ref{fig:teaser}, our methods achieve competitive performance and faster inference speed with a much smaller model size.
+M-LSD outperforms previously the real-time method, TP-LSD-Lite~\cite{huang2020tp}, with only 6.3\% of the model size but gaining an increase of 32.5\% in inference speed.
+Moreover, M-LSD-tiny runs in real-time at 56.8 FPS and 48.6 FPS on the latest Android and iPhone mobile devices, respectively.
 To the best of our knowledge, this is the first real-time LSD method available on mobile devices.